Cape Cod Marathon: Course

-The course changed in 2019 to be a new faster, flatter, and much more scenic marathon route, which boasts about 23 miles of flatness with inspiring ocean views.
+The course changed in 2019 to be a new faster, flatter, and much more scenic marathon route, which boasts about 23 miles of flatness with ocean views.
 It starts and finishes at the same location beside the Falmouth Village Green, which is situated at about an elevation of 20 feet above sea level.
 This results in a net elevation gain/loss of zero.
 The total elevation gain over the entire course is 390 feet.

-From the start to about 19.4 miles, you will enjoy a very flat course, with only minor elevation changes.
-The only exception to this is a short hill at 3.4 miles that rises to an elevation of about 30 feet.
-You will encounter this hill again at 14.2 miles as you run back on this out-and-back section of the course.
+From the start to about 19.4 miles, the course is mostly flat with only minor elevation changes of about 30 feet at mile 3.4.

-At 19.4 miles you will be at the highest elevation on the course at about 50 feet.
-From there to mile 22, you will run a mixture of flat to rolling hills along the famous Falmouth Road Race course in the reverse direction, passing the iconic Nobska Lighthouse along the way.
+At 19.4 miles, the highest elevation on the course is about 50 feet.
+From there to mile 22, there is a mix of flat areas and hills that are apart of the Falmouth Road Race course in the reverse direction, passing the iconic Nobska Lighthouse along the way.

-At mile 22, you will leave the rolling hills behind you as you enjoy a flat stretch back to the finish line at the Falmouth Village Green and you are done!
+At mile 22, there is a flat stretch back to the finish line at the Falmouth Village Green.